The Tomorrow People: 1990s series: (1992–1995)

 Price produced the 1990s revival of The Tomorrow People for Tetra Films (an independent production company, mostly comprising the former children's department at Thames Television) in association with the Thames-owned American company Reeves Entertainment for Thames and Nickelodeon between 1992 and 1995 (broadcast by Central in 1994 and 1995 on ITV as Thames had lost its franchise at the end of 1992).
 After some pressure from executives, Price decided to start with a blank slate and so the show was almost completely different from its predecessor.
 The original cast, characters, and music were not used.
 The new series incorporated a multi-national cast to ensure that worldwide syndication sales would be easier to obtain.
+Each story is five episodes long, unlike the 1970s show, which never had a story that long after "The Blue and the Green" in the second season.

 The distinctive belt buckles were omitted, as the new Tomorrow People were able to teleport without them.
 The non-lethal stun guns and other gadgetry were also done away with.
 The new Tomorrow People relied more on their wits and powers to get out of trouble.

 There remain some analogies, however.
 The Lab was replaced by a psychic spaceship in the South Pacific to which Tomorrow People are drawn when they "break out".
 TIM is replaced by an ostensibly mute computer that is part of the alien ship.
 The visual effects were improved considerably by effects artist Clive Davis compared to the original series, along with sets.

 The lead role of Adam Newman was given to Kristian Schmid, who at the time was famous in the UK for his regular role in Neighbours.
 The other original stars were Kristen Ariza as Lisa Davies, Adam Pearce (who had no previous acting experience) as Kevin Wilson and Christian Tessier as Kevin's American friend Marmaduke "Megabyte" Damon.
 The 1992 season consisted of a single five-part story written by Price, which had no on-screen title but was named as "The Origin Story" in the DVD release.
 Adam is newly broken out as the series begins with Lisa and Kevin breaking out simultaneously in the first episode.
 Megabyte also breaks out in the last episode of the story.
-This was the longest story since "The Blue and the Green" in the second season of the 1970s show and as a result there was more of the comedy setpieces which had been minimised in the later seasons of the earlier show.
 The plotline borrowed heavily from the 1975 story "Secret Weapon", even reusing the name of that story's villain Colonel Masters, and involved the intelligence services pursuing the Tomorrow People in order to use them for their own ends.
 The story also introduced Jeff Harding as Megabyte's father General Damon, an American officer stationed in the United Kingdom, who became a regular ally to the Tomorrow People.